henrikmathiesen/angular2-getting-started/README.md

 https://www.youtube.com/playlist?list=PLgGUMhSgtxJyIQ4vI3BzlCzZLHL79Ew6p

 Also using less, compiled with Gulp.
 Would have liked to compile less with Webpack, but another day ...
-All npm packages are installed localy and run via npm scripts Bower is not used, instead all packages are downloaded via npm
+All npm packages are installed localy and run via npm scripts.
+Bower is not used, instead all packages are downloaded via npm.